-Indian baby food chart along with a list of 60 Indian baby food recipes.
+Indian baby food chart along with a list of tried & tested 60 Indian baby food recipes.
 Thanks to the readers who led me to this post on Indian baby food chart.
 Before I take you to the details of the food chart and the food recipes, please be informed that this post is based on my experience.
-I have honestly expressed my views and opinions on healthy baby weaning so that it could be helpful to new mums.
+I have honestly expressed my views and opinions on easy baby weaning so that it could be helpful to new mothers.

 Please read the comments below before posting your queries since similar queries may have been answered.

 Well, some of my tips might look like old wives tales since they are based on Ayurveda, but I do trust them in growing healthy and happy babies.
 However I suggest consulting your elders or pediatrician before you follow any new foods or tip that have been mentioned here.